grayresearch/s4ga/README.md

 replacing lg(w)-bit comparison against variable lilut_1 with comparison with constant ~0.

-Idea: add an output bit mask per cluster
+Idea: add an output bit mask per cluster and only shift those outputs into the global nets.

 TODO: write up alternative where cluster config memory has